calebmcook/udacity-aws-machine-learning-nanodegree-capstone/project_report.md

 #### The process for which metrics, algorithms, and techniques were implemented with the given datasets or input data has been thoroughly documented.
 Complications that occurred during the coding process are discussed.

+For guidance I am refering to the cheatsheet here: https://github.com/aws-samples/amazon-forecast-samples/blob/master/ForecastCheatSheet.md#tutorial :

+##### Iterating Models and What-if Best Practices

+    Sequentially experiment.
+It may be tempting to run many experiments in parallel at the same time.
+But this will prevent you from learning from previous jobs, and in the process, you may miss an experiment that would have worked.

+    As you experiment, it is best to keep the same Quantile choices.
+This is why it is crucial to clarify the Business Requirements up front.
+Recommended metrics to determine winning experiments are:

+    1. Lowest average over all wQLs.
+If tie, then:
+    2. Lowest WAPE.
+If tie, then:
+    3. Lowest RMSE.
+    As a developer or Business leader, here you need to think a little bit like a Data Scientist.
+A good model, quite often, does not happen on the first try.
+Machine learning models are only as good as the data put into them, so the data itself very likely may need improvement.

+    As mentioned in Step 16, the best strategy is to:

+    start simple with just historical data (TTS) and AutoML.
+From there, you will find out which is the best algorithm for your data.
+    For all future experiments, stick to this same algorithm, then use HPO=True.
+AutoML mode did a light HPO, to verify which algorithm is best, but the parameter optimization is not as deep as explicitly setting HPO toggled on for a single algorithm.
+    Finally, when you have finished iterating, use the fixed algorithm and fixed Training Parameters from the last HPO Predictor.
+    Iterating and scaling to value.
+Unlike Machine Learning Competitions, real life POCs are not about "highest accuracy at any cost".
+In real life, there is often a balance to think about: Accuracy, Scaleability, Effort.
+Since human time is expensive, there might be other activities of more value than trying to get the utmost extra amounts of accuracy out of Forecast models.

 ### Refinement

 #### The process of improving upon the algorithms and techniques used is clearly documented.
 Both the initial and final solutions are reported, along with intermediate solutions, if necessary.